muchdogesec/feeds2stix/processors/abuse_ch/threatfox/README.md

 UUIDv5 is generated using namespace `865d4e5d-f46d-4908-b2ab-50a8f227be07` and `source_ref+target_ref`

-All the generated objects are placed into STIX bundles directory (`bundles/abuse_ch/threatfox`).
+All the generated objects are placed into STIX bundles in the directory `bundles/abuse_ch/threatfox`.

-A bundle is per malware `name`
+A bundle is per malware `name`;

 ```json
 {